-No one likes to cancel a massage, but that is the best course of action if you or your clients are feeling the effects of the flu!
+No one likes to cancel a message, but that is the best course of action if you or your clients feel the effects of the flu!
 It is important to let your clients know what your policy is regarding sickness.
 A good standard is to not work on anyone who has had a fever within 48 hours.
-Other symptoms such as sneezing, coughing and runny noses are harder to draw a line on as they could be the result of allergies.
+Other symptoms such as sneezing, coughing, and runny noses are harder to draw a line on as they could result from allergies.
 That said, ask your clients who display these symptoms questions to determine how concerned you should be.
-Ideally, clients will be clearly on the post-acute side (four or five days after symptoms have appeared) before they consider receiving a massage.
+Ideally, clients will be clearly on the post-acute side (four or five days after symptoms have appeared) before considering receiving a massage.

-Wash your hands frequently and keep them away from your eyes, nose and mouth.
-Sickness often starts when we contaminate ourselves by giving germs an easy entrance to our bodies via our eyes, nose and mouth.
+Please wash your hands frequently and keep them away from your eyes, nose, and mouth.
+Sickness often starts when we contaminate ourselves by giving germs an easy entrance to our bodies via our eyes, nose, and mouth.

 It is possible that you could encounter a client who gets upset about being denied a massage.
-If this happens gently remind the client that it can be harmful for them to receive a massage when feeling sick.
-Let them know that you sympathize with the sore achy muscles they are experiencing, but their immune system is working hard to capture and kill the infection in their body and massage could potentially disrupt that process and could send the virus on a fast track evasion!
+If this happens, gently remind the client that it can be harmful to receiving a message when feeling sick.
+Let them know that you sympathize with the sore, achy muscles they are experiencing, but their immune system works hard to capture and kill the infection in their body.
+Massage could potentially disrupt that process and could send the virus on a fast track evasion!
 Encourage clients to instead rest and hunker down at home where they can drink lots of fluids, eat chicken soup and keep themselves and others safe!